Games Played 71

 Debuting in 2003, before long the developing forward had earned regular game time.
 Promising outings saw him boot five goals against Collingwood and a memorable eight-goal haul against Essendon.
 His career suffered a devastating blow when he suffered a ruptured ACL and dislocated knee cap during a shocking tackle against Port Adelaide in 2006.
 His knee was trapped and twisted in the tackle.

 Hentschel persevered through seven operations, returning to the field in 2009 and while he was able to compete, further knee injuries led him to retirement.
-He ended his career with a short stint at West Torrens, before retiring completely in 2011.
+He ended his career with a short stint at Woodville-West Torrens in the SANFL, before retiring completely in 2011.